Species interactions

 Phase plane!

-In the study of dynamic systems (such as the Lotka-Volterra competition model) it can be very useful to visualize the system on the phase plane.
+In the study of dynamical systems (such as the Lotka-Volterra competition model) it can be very useful to visualize the system on the phase plane.

 To do this, we envision the abundance of each interacting species as a coordinate in a cartesian plane, with one species’ abundance as the y axis and the other species’ abundance as the x axis.
 This 2-D surface is called the phase plane.